Yasser-Belatreche/nodejs-typescript-project-setup/README.md

 ~$ npm test
 ```

-> You can remove the folder `src/temp` if you want, It's just contains a credit and not envolved with the project
+> You can remove the folder `src/temp` if you want, It's just contains a credit and not involved with the project